KFIL (AM)

 KFIL (1060 kHz) is an American commercial AM radio station licensed to serve Preston, Minnesota.
-The station is licensed to broadcast only during daylight hours.
+The station is licensed to broadcast only during daylight hours, and is currently silent.
 Established in 1966 by O.B.
-Borgen, KFIL is currently owned by Townsquare Media and the broadcast license is held by Townsquare License, LLC.
+Borgen, KFIL is owned by Townsquare Media and the broadcast license is held by Townsquare License, LLC.

 Programming

-KFIL broadcasts a country music format in conjunction with its sister station, KFIL-FM (103.1).
+Until July 1, 2026, KFIL broadcast a country music format in conjunction with its sister station, KFIL-FM 103.1.
 The station is a "daytimer", licensed to broadcast from local sunrise to local sunset, to avoid interfering with clear-channel stations KYW in Philadelphia, Pennsylvania, and XECPAE in Mexico City.
-Under a "pre-sunrise authority" granted by the FCC in 2007, the station begins its broadcast day at 6:00 a.m. year-round.
-KFIL serves Fillmore County and the greater Rochester, Minnesota, area.
+Under a "pre-sunrise authority" granted by the Federal Communications Commission (FCC) in 2007, the station begins its broadcast day at 6:00 a.m. year-round.
+KFIL serves Fillmore County and the greater Rochester area.

 As a full service station, non-music programming includes CNN Radio, agriculture news, market reports, and specialized weather reports.
 KFIL is an affiliate of the Linder Farm Network.
 KFIL also broadcasts a tradio program called "Swap Shop" and a community calendar bulletin each weekday.

 Weekend programming includes five hours of local church services and other Christian programming on Sunday mornings.
 Sports programming on KFIL includes local high school football, high school basketball, high school baseball, and high school softball during the season, KFIL Sports Round-up with sports director Devon Krueger each weekday, and Coaches Corner on Saturday mornings from August through April.

 History

 Borgen era

 This station received its original construction permit on May 21, 1966.
 It began regular broadcast operations in June 1966, with 500 watts of power.
-The station was assigned the call sign "KFIL" by the Federal Communications Commission (FCC).
+The station was assigned the call sign "KFIL" by the FCC.
 The station was originally licensed to serve the community of Preston, Minnesota.

 The station was originally owned and operated by KFIL, Inc., with Obed Samuel "O.B."
 Borgen as president of the corporation.
 In October 1991, ownership of KFIL, Inc., was transferred to sons Michael S. Borgen and Jeffrey T. Borgen.
 The station stayed in the Borgen family's control for more than 37 years.
 Obed Borgen died in July 1999.